 A cash distribution is one of many ways in which humanitarian aid can be delivered to people in crisis.
-Traditionally, ‘in-kind’ aid, things like blankets, tents, food and other items, has been the preferred method of assistance.
-A cash distribution is essentially the same thing, but instead of items, a set amount of money is given to people, who can then use it to buy essential goods in the market.
+Traditionally, ‘in-kind’ aid, such as blankets, tents, food and other items, has been the preferred method of assistance.
+A cash distribution is essentially the same, but instead of items, a set amount of money is given to people, who can then use it to buy essential goods in the market.

 How is cash distributed to people?

 A cash distribution can take many forms; cash transfers, electronic cash, vouchers or cash-for-work programmes.
 Each method comes with advantages and disadvantages; for example, vouchers can ensure that people spend their allocation of cash on selected goods only, but in some situations it can severely restrict what they can buy.
 Electronic cash via mobile phone transfers or online banking means that spending can be tracked almost in real time, but in places where cash points are limited they might not be the most appropriate way to distribute cash.